opentensor/developer-docs/docs/validators/index.md

 2. Stake sufficient TAO on your hotkey to secure a [validator permit](#validator-permit).
 3. You must have at least 1000 TAO in your validator stake to be able to [set weights in the subnet](#minimum-tao-for-setting-weights).

-### Staking
+### Acquiring stake

 :::tip Delegation
 See also [Delegation](../staking-and-delegation/delegation.md)
 :::

-You stake by attaching TAO to your hotkey.
-Attaching TAO to your hotkey can be achieved in two ways:
+A validator's consensus weight and emissions depend on the stake attached to their hotkey.
+Stake can be acquired in two ways:

 #### Stake your own TAO